 The program review coordinator provides guidance to faculty, staff, and administrators to ensure that the program review process is conducted in a timely and professional manner.
 Along with the student learning outcomes assessment (SLOA) coordinator, the program review coordinator co-chairs the Program Review Committee and reports progress to relevant shared governance committees, including the Steering Committee and the Academic Senate.
 The program review coordinator participates in the preparation and presentation of resource requests to the Financial Resources Committee and provides information for college reporting such as the annual report to the Accrediting Commission for Junior and Community Colleges.
 The program review coordinator also serves as co-chair of the Institutional Effectiveness Committee.

-The curriculum assistant provides ongoing assistance to the Program Review Committee, the program review coordinator, and the SLOA coordinator.
-The curriculum assistant also provides administrative support for the technical support functions on Taskstream including setting up users and templates, running reports, and answering user questions about the system.
+The curriculum specialist provides ongoing assistance to the Program Review Committee, the program review coordinator, and the SLOA coordinator.
+The curriculum specialist also provides administrative support for the technical support functions of program reviews and student learning outcomes assessment, including setting up users and templates, running reports, and answering user questions about the system.

 Student Learning Outcomes Assessment Coordinator